ElderAbyss/PayoffAnalyzer/README.md

 ***
 ### Todos

- - build Java fx CSS for the applicaiton
  - build a GUI component to show the minimum payment schedule for comparison.
  - Edit Debts in Table

 ***